 And it’s the same with SEO.

-This is one of the reasons I like to be transparent with my clients about the steps I am taking to boost their presence online, such as building backlinks on their behalf.
+This is one of the reasons we like to be transparent with our clients about the steps we are taking to boost their presence online, such as building backlinks on their behalf.
 How can they know they’re receiving value for money otherwise?

 If you don’t like doing jigsaw puzzles, that’s fine, because you will probably never have to do one.

 If you don’t like doing SEO however, it’s a completely different matter.
 Without it, your business is losing custom and revenue.
 You can’t afford to ignore it!